mkoski/Phyraxi/README.md

-FourX
+Phyraxi
 =====

 Modules
 -------

-* fourx-core: shared classes (domain objects and such)
+* phyraxi-core: shared classes (domain objects and such)
  * possibly will have "engine" or some similar server-only part ripped out?
-* foux-rest-server: a REST server
+* phyraxi-rest-server: a REST server
  * generates a standalone runnable JAR
-* fourx-web-client: static (HTML, JS) web client
+* phyraxi-web-client: static (HTML, JS) web client
  * generates a WAR including the REST server, and a tar.gz package of static content for separate deployment

 Building